molily/molily.de/_posts/2020-11-21-testing-angular.md

   .should('have.length', 15)
 ```

-By writing `should('have.length', 15)`, we assert that there are 15 elements with the `photo-item-link` test.
+By writing `should('have.length', 15)`, we assert that there are 15 elements.

 Each link needs to have an `href` containing `https://www.flickr.com/photos/`.
 We cannot check for an exact URL since results are the dynamic.
 But we know that all Flickr photo URLs have the same structure.

-There is no direct Chai assertion for checking that each link in the list has an `href` attribute that contains `https://www.flickr.com/photos/`.
+There is no direct Chai assertion for checking that each link in the list has an `href` attribute containing `https://www.flickr.com/photos/`.
 We need to check each link in the list individually.

 The Chainer has an `each` method to call a function for each element.
 This works similar to JavaScript’s `forEach` array method.